-We are hosting a Panel Discussion on “The Challenge of Democratic Capitalism” with Martin Wolf, Chief Economics Commentator & Associate Editor at The Financial Times.
+We hosted a Panel Discussion on “The Crisis of Democratic Capitalism” with Martin Wolf, Chief Economics Commentator & Associate Editor, at The Financial Times.

 Martin was awarded the CBE, the Commander of the Order of the British Empire, in 2000, “for services to financial journalism”.
 He was a member of the UK government’s Independent Commission on Banking during 2010-11.
 He is a member of the International Media Council of the World Economic Forum.
 He is one of the most influential and respected multi award-winning Economics and Financial journalists in the world.

-This discussion will focus on the nature of marriage between capitalism and democracy.
+This discussion focussed on the nature of marriage between capitalism and democracy.
 It will examine the complex history of the relationship between free-market capitalism and democracy, consider how the current stresses between the two have developed, and assess whether and how this relationship might be restored.

 Surjit S. Bhalla is the Executive Director for India on the board of the International Monetary Fund (IMF).
 He is a former member of the Prime Minister’s Economic Advisory Council.
 Surjit has taught at the Delhi School of Economics and served as Executive Director of the Policy Group in New Delhi, the country’s first non-government funded think tank.
 In addition to being a renowned economist and columnist, he is also the author of several academic articles as well as four books on globalisation and its effects on the world economy.